surfedushare/harvester/README.md

 invoke aws.print-available-images <target-project-name>
 ```

-Make sure that the version inside of `harvester/package.py` and `service/package.py`
-is different from any other version in the AWS image registries (both service and harvester registry).
+Make sure that the version inside of `harvester/package.py` is different from any other version in the AWS registries.
 Commit a version change if this is not the case.
 Then push to do the Gitlab remote and wait until the pipeline completes.
 The final pipeline job is manual.